-ADA (Americans with Disability Act) - a civil rights law enacted in 1990 that prohibits discrimination based on disability; used in this context to refer to units with special mobility or communication features
+ADA (Americans with Disability Act) - a civil rights law enacted in 1990 that prohibits discrimination based on disability

 AMI (Area Median Income) - the midpoint household income for a given metropolitan area (half of households earn more and half earn less).
 AMIs are published for household sizes from one to nine persons.